Use Case Development in Agri-Food Data Spaces

 - A continuous improvement model is activated.

-- Another to design its implementation.
+- Another for designing its implementation.

-These guides help transform an initial idea into a scalable, sustainable use case aligned with the principles of data spaces.
+These guides help transform an initial idea into a scalable, sustainable use case, aligned with the principles of data spaces.

-Feasibility assessment
+Feasibility Evaluation

-- Clearly define the objective and scope.
+- Precisely define objective and scope.

 - Establish the technological, organizational, and legal enablers.